zenml-io/zenml/docs/book/how-to/build-pipelines/run-an-individual-step.md

 as you would with a normal Python function.
 ZenML will internally create a pipeline with just your step and run it on the active stack.

+{% hint style="info" %}
+The pipeline run that will happen to execute your step will be `unlisted`, which means it will not be associated with any pipeline.
+{% endhint %}

 ```python
 from zenml import step
 import pandas as pd